avnoor-488/Thapar-Summer-School/Installation Of Django/Linux-MacOs/README.md

-# Setup guide of Django for  Window Users
+# Setup guide of Django for  Linux-Mac Users